 Throughout your research, you’ll also want to be absolutely clear on what tools you’ll need to complete the project.
 Investing in the right tools will save you time, money, and lots of frustration.

-For example, if you’re painting a bathroom, you’ll want to make sure to get painter’s tape, a roller, a tray, an angled paint brush, patch, heat gun, sandpaper, a flat-head screwdriver to remove electrical plates, a tarp for the floor, and semi-gloss or satin paint.
+For example, if you’re painting a bathroom, you’ll want to make sure to get painter’s tape, a roller, a tray, an angled paint brush, patch, heat gun, sandpaper, a palm sander, a flat-head screwdriver to remove electrical plates, a tarp for the floor, and semi-gloss or satin paint.

 4. Know when it’s time to call a pro